-- (a) fifty percent (50%) of the equity of the enterprise; or - (b) the power to direct the management and policies of said enterprise. - (3) Venture shall mean a business enterprise in which the Company owns a material interest. - b.
-Rules With Respect to Existing Affiliates and Ventures c.
-Rules with Respect to New Affiliates and Ventures
+- (a) fifty percent (50%) of the equity of the enterprise; or - (b) the power to direct the management and policies of said enterprise. - (3) Venture shall mean a business enterprise in which the Company owns a material interest.

+b.
+Rules with Respect to Existing Affiliates and Ventures